cs-aman/Currency-Exchange-Comparison-Tool/README.md

 <b>5.
 Additional Aspects:</b><br>
 * API Keys: Ensure valid keys are integrated into the code for both Fixer and Currency Beacon services.<br>
 * Currency Pair: The functionality expects two specific currencies for comparison.<br>
-* Output Presentation: Currently, the output is displayed in the console; other means of presentation or logging might be considered.<br>
+* Output Presentation: Currently, the output is displayed in the console; other means of presentation or logging might be considered.<br></p>

 # Metrices
 [![SonarCloud Mentainability](https://sonarcloud.io/api/project_badges/measure?project=cs-aman_Currency-Exchange-Comparison-Tool&metric=sqale_rating)](https://sonarcloud.io/summary/new_code?id=cs-aman_Currency-Exchange-Comparison-Tool)